Big E (wrestler): Intercontinental Champion (2013–2014)

-On the October 18 episode of SmackDown, Langston took offense to Paul Heyman, after Heyman downplaying CM Punk's victory over Langston and calling Langston "a rookie", Langston then aided Punk in fending off Curtis Axel and Ryback, turning face in the process.
+On the October 18 episode of SmackDown, Langston faced off against CM Punk in a match, where he lost.
+Afterwards, Paul Heyman came down to the ring and began downplaying Punk's victory over Langston by calling Langston a "marginal at best rookie", and then sent Curtis Axel and Ryback to the ring to attack Punk.
+Langston, having taken offense towards Heyman's words then aided Punk in fending off Axel and Ryback, turning face in the process.
 Three days later, on the October 21 episode of Raw, Langston teamed up with Punk to defeat Axel and Ryback, with Langston pinning Axel.
-He was set to receive an Intercontinental Championship match against Axel at Hell in a Cell, but Axel was pulled from the match shortly before the pay-per-view due to a legitimate hip injury.
-Langston then challenged for the United States Championship against Dean Ambrose at the event, winning by countout.
+He was set to receive an Intercontinental Championship match against Axel at Hell in a Cell on October 27, but Axel was pulled from the match shortly before the pay-per-view due to a legitimate hip injury.
+Langston instead challenged for the United States Championship against Dean Ambrose, winning by countout.
 The following night on Raw, he was granted a rematch for the title, winning the match by disqualification after Roman Reigns and Seth Rollins interfered.

-On the November 18 episode of Raw, Langston received his postponed championship match with Curtis Axel, defeating him to win the Intercontinental Championship, his first singles championship on the main roster.
-At Survivor Series, Langston successfully retained his title against Axel.
-Langston then successfully retained his championship against Damien Sandow at TLC: Tables, Ladders & Chairs.
+On the November 18 episode of Raw, Langston received his postponed championship match with Axel and won the Intercontinental Championship, his first singles championship on the main roster.
+At Survivor Series on November 24, Langston successfully retained his title against Axel.
+Langston then successfully retained his championship against Damien Sandow on December 15 at TLC: Tables, Ladders & Chairs.
 On January 26, 2014, at the Royal Rumble, Langston participated in the Royal Rumble match, but was eliminated by Sheamus.
 At Elimination Chamber on February 23, with his ring name now shortened to Big E, he successfully defended the title against Jack Swagger.
-At WrestleMania XXX, Big E competed in the Andre the Giant Memorial Battle Royal, which was won by Cesaro.
-At Extreme Rules, Big E lost the title to Bad News Barrett, and failed to regain it the following night on Raw, ending his reign at 167 days.
-Big E later became involved in a feud with Rusev, which led to consecutive bouts at Payback and Money in the Bank, both of which Big E lost.
-At Battleground, Big E competed in a battle royal for the Intercontinental Championship, which was eventually won by The Miz.
+At WrestleMania XXX on April 6, Big E competed in the Andre the Giant Memorial Battle Royal, which was won by Cesaro.
+On May 4, at Extreme Rules, Big E lost the title to Bad News Barrett, and failed to regain it the following night on Raw, ending his reign at 167 days.
+Big E later became involved in a feud with Rusev, which led to consecutive bouts at Payback on June 1 and Money in the Bank on June 29, both of which Big E lost.
+At Battleground on July 20, Big E competed in a battle royal for the Intercontinental Championship, which was won by The Miz.